Bear Mountain Bridge

 All of the strain gauges were wired to a central location and provided bridge engineers with real time data during the loading and lock-off of the helper strands.

-Over the long term, the monitoring system will provide valuable data for evaluating the overall structural health of the bridge.
+Over the long term, the monitoring system provided valuable data for evaluating the overall structural health of the bridge.

 Bridge engineers installed helper strands on this suspension bridge after learning that the main suspension cables were shedding load.